JortBox/Halo-FDCA/README.md

   -int_max INT_MAX      (float) Integration radius in r_e units.
 Default: inf -freq FREQ            (float) frequency in MHz to calculate flux in.
 When
                         given, the spectral index will be used.
 Default: image frequency
 ```
-The keywords `-o` and `-d_path` are mandatory to give to be able to run the code.
+The keywords `object` and `d_path` are mandatory to give to be able to run the code.

 Note: At this point, the code only works when `HaloFitting.py` is runned from it's current directory.
 To get around this problem, The FDCA directory should be placed in your python "site-packages" directory to effectively let it function as a package.
 ### Output